firebase/firebase-js-sdk/packages/auth-compat/demo/README.md

 ## Deploy

-Before deploying, you may need to build the auth-exp package:
+Before deploying, you may need to build the auth package:
 ```bash
 yarn build:deps
 ```

-You'll also need to build a fully resolved firebase-app.js and firebase-auth.js from auth-compat-exp:
+You'll also need to build a fully resolved firebase-app.js and firebase-auth.js from auth-compat:

 ```bash
 yarn build
 ```

-This can take some time, and you only need to do it if you've modified the auth-exp or auth-compta-exp packages.
+This can take some time, and you only need to do it if you've modified the auth or auth-compta packages.

-To run the app locally, simply issue the following command in the `auth-compat-exp/demo` directory:
+To run the app locally, simply issue the following command in the `auth-compat/demo` directory:

 ```bash
 yarn run demo